dejanbatanjac/dejanbatanjac.github.io/_posts/2019-11-13-From Thin Air.md

 ![IMG](/images/fromthinair2.PNG)
 ![IMG](/images/fromthinair3.PNG)

-The best learning rate (x-axis) would be probable around 1e3, although you may not even try this at first since usually people experiment with the learning rates smaller than 1.
+The best learning rate (x-axis) would be probably around 1e3, although you may not even try this at first since usually people experiment with the learning rates smaller than 1.

 However, trying the range up to 1e5 showed me the bigger learning rates will just work.